VelislavKarastoychev/euriklis-sortlib/README.md

  ```sh
 npm install @euriklis/sortlib --save
  ```
- or  for more strict mode if you wish to save the version you may use the command:
+ or  for more strict mode, if you wish to save the version, you may use the command:

  ```sh
  npm install @euriklis/sortlib@x.x.x --save-exact
  ```
 where with the "x.x.x" we denote the current version of the sortlib library

 We recommend you to use the version 3.0.0 or greater versions (for more details see the technical characteristics bellow).
-The versions >= 2.x.x are ES mode constructed.
+The versions >= 2.x.x are constructed with the ES pattern of javascript.

 After series of tests we found out that the versions of @euriklis/sortlib@1.0.x are very inefficient in time and memory aspects.
 For this reason we unpublished these versions and now only the versions ^1.1.x are available in the npm site.
 The versions 1.0.x may be found in the github account which corresponds to this library.